 Bridgette, a seven year old girl is bossy, imperious and non-cooperative at home.
-She is intensely anxious, especially at school where she excitedly and rhytmically self-sooths flexing her legs together, becoming red-faced, oblivious that such a public display could embarrass her and result in peer exclusion.
+She is intensely anxious, especially at school where she excitedly and rhythmically self-soothes flexing her legs together, becoming red-faced, oblivious that such a public display could embarrass her and result in peer exclusion.

-In our first meeting she asserts that I am a port o’potty.
+In our first meeting she rummages through a bag of play clothes and puts on a blond wig and a cape, dramatically asserting that she is the Wicked Witch of the West.
+She then casts a spell on me, turning me into a port o’potty.
 Her mother agrees to be a vending machine.
 Me on the floor and mother on the couch, Bridgette races back and forth excitedly between the port o’potty and vending machine, imaginatively peeing and pooping repeatedly in the port o’ potty as she squats over me and moments later grabs candy from the vending machine.

 Wow!
 What does this mean?
 Two ideas or conceptual lenses i.e., representations that focus and make meaning of the play themes, come to mind.
-First, with the port o’ potty I speculate that she is “telling me” that she can no longer hold back the pressure that has built up inside her.
-She must expel that gross and smelly stuff, hoping that the receptacle, i.e. me, will be accepting and safe.
+First, with the port o’ potty I speculate that she is “telling me” that she can no longer hold back the pressures of feelings that have built up inside her.
+She must expel and express that gross and smelly stuff, hoping that the receptacle, i.e. me, will be accepting and safe.
 Second, I think of grabbing the candy from the vending machine as a representation of an equally urgent need to fill an emotional hunger for attention and succorance.

 In many subsequent sessions she engages in imperious play demanding that I, her “servant”, cater to her power, whims and appetites.
 With a stop watch she times her servant as he frantically runs downstairs to fetch her ice water.
 He is always too slow, always falls short.
 I repeatedly disappoint her demands and urgencies, and in this game we have fun together.